-This information is for you if you are an international student who intends to complete undergraduate studies at APSU.
+The information below is for international students who intend to complete undergraduate studies at APSU.
 If you are interested in graduate studies, please e-mail GradStudies@apsu.edu.

 All official transcripts, scores, financial support and immunization information must be submitted before an I-20 can be issued.
 These documents must be received by July 1 for fall semester and by December 1 for spring semester.

 When necessary, documents must be translated to English.
 If the transcript is not in English, a translation must accompany the documents.
-Hand-delivered transcripts are not acceptable.
+Transcripts marked issued to student are not official.
 You can print a Transcript Request Form to mail to your former school(s).
-The translation and evaluation of transcripts can be completed by Global Education Group (www.globaledu.com) or World Education Services (www.wes.org).
+The translation and evaluation of transcripts can be completed by Global Education Group (www.globaledu.com) or World Education Services (www.wes.org) or any other approved agency.

 I. All international applicants are required to submit proof of proficiency in the English language.